Top 100 English Grammar Rules pdf; grammar rules pdf; English grammar rules pdf for SSC CGL CHSL

 Sumit stays in five – star hotels. ✔️

-Nouns expressing number are used in singular form with numeral adjectives.
+Nouns expressing numbers are used in the singular form with numeral adjectives.

 Example – sheetal gave me five dozens pens. ❌

 Sheetal gave me five dozen pens. ✔️

 Two lakhs people attended the ceremony. ❌Two lakh people attended the ceremony. ✔️